NOV Inc. (NOV) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for NOV is $26.33, which is $4.91 above the current market price.
-The public float for NOV is 390.23M, and currently, shorts hold a 2.79% of that float.
-The average trading volume for NOV on February 27, 2023 was 3.16M shares.
+The average price predicted by analysts for NOV is $26.32, which is $3.41 above the current price.
+The public float for NOV is 390.23M and currently, short sellers hold a 2.89% ratio of that float.
+The average trading volume of NOV on March 06, 2023 was 3.38M shares.

 NOV’s Market Performance

-NOV’s stock has seen a 0.07% increase for the week, with a -12.56% drop in the past month and a -3.45% fall in the past quarter.
-The volatility ratio for the week is 3.07%, and the volatility levels for the past 30 days are at 3.57% for NOV Inc. The simple moving average for the last 20 days is -5.92% for NOV stock, with a simple moving average of 10.96% for the last 200 days.
+NOV’s stock has seen a 7.07% increase for the week, with a -4.49% drop in the past month and a 3.21% gain in the past quarter.
+The volatility ratio for the week is 3.35%, and the volatility levels for the past 30 days are at 3.48% for NOV Inc. The simple moving average for the last 20 days is 2.24% for NOV stock, with a simple moving average of 18.00% for the last 200 days.

 Analysts’ Opinion of NOV